Batman, Turkey

 The Batı Raman oil field, which is the largest oil field in Turkey, is located just outside the city.
 Batman has a local airport and a military airbase, which was used for transit of aircraft and helicopters in some search and rescue operations during the Gulf War.

 Until the 1950s, Batman was a village, with a population of about 3,000.
 However, oil fields were discovered around it in the 1940s that resulted in a rapid development of the area and in the inflow of workforce from other parts of Turkey.
 In 1957, the village was renamed Batman, after the river namesake, received a city status and became a district center.
 Over the next 50 years, a significant amount of Batman's one-story buildings were rebuilt as multi-story buildings.
 As a result, its population grew to many times its previous size.
 A 511 km km long oil pipeline was built in 1967 from Batman to the port city of Dörtyol near the easternmost point of the Mediterranean coast in order to transport the crude oil from the Batman refinery.
 In 1990, the city became the capital of Batman Province.

 Apart from oil, which is by far the dominant commodity of the region, Batman produces beverages, processed food, chemicals, furniture, footwear, machinery and transport equipment.
 A university was established in 2007, Batman University, and is part of the Erasmus foreign student exchange program.

 History

-Early history

-The Batman Province contains the strategic Tigris River with fertile lands by its sides, as well as rocky hills with numerous caves providing a natural shelter.
-As a result, it was inhabited from prehistoric times, likely from the Neolithic (Paleolithic) period, according to archeological evidence.
-First documented evidence of settlements in the province dates back to the 7th century BC.
-An artificial "island" was created in this marshy area, which was named elekhan and stood independent for 194 years from 546 BC until the invasion of Alexander the Great in 352 BC.
-The Batman Province was a religious center in the 4th–6th centuries AD and was part of the Byzantine Empire for seven centuries.
-In the 11th–12th centuries became under the control of the Great Seljuq Empire and Artuqids and became a prominent outpost of the Silk Road.
-This area was populated by Syriac Christians and had a significant presence of Pontic Greeks, Assyrians, Baghdadi Jews and Armenians; these peoples lived in the region from 500 BC to the late 19th century.
-Significant changes in its management and language were brought in 1515 by Mahmoud Pasha Elekhani.
-It is believed that a variant of his name, Elah, was transformed into Iluh and gave the old name to the Batman city.